 Step three - elimination diets

 Some people find that even after making these dietary changes, their symptoms are still not improving.
 Avoidance of single foods or following elimination diets might have some benefit for people with IBS.
-Such dietary regimes should only be followed under the assistance of a dietician.
+Such dietary regimes should only be followed with the guidance of a dietician.

 If it is thought that particular foods are causing symptoms, a dietician may advise you to exclude these foods for a certain time period.
 This is to monitor whether symptoms improve when these foods are taken out of the diet.
 After this time period (usually 2-4 weeks) the foods are gradually re-introduced to see if symptoms come back.
 Common intolerances include lactose (found in milk and dairy products), wheat (found in bread, cereals and pasta) and caffeine (found in tea, coffee or cola).